sujal-chauhan2006/ML-Projects/House_Price_Prediction/README.md

 - **Original columns:** `name`, `location`, `description`, `rate_per_sqft`, `area_in_sqft`, `area_type`, `property_title`, `property_type`, `bhk_type`, `price_in_cr`
 - **Target variable:** `price_in_cr` (property price in ₹ Crore)

+> Note: The dataset file is not included in this repo.
+Place `ahmendabad_house_price.csv` in the project root (or update the path in the notebook) before running.

 ## 🔍 Project Workflow